TZstatsADS/fall2019-proj1--xy2380/lib/README.md

 ### Code lib Folder

-The lib directory contains various file with function definitions (but only function definition-no code that actually runs).
+The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).